Academic Catalog

 Plagiarism

 Plagiarism is the inclusion of someone else’s words, ideas or data as one’s own work.
 When an individual submits work that includes the words, ideas or data of others, the source of that information must be acknowledged through complete, accurate and specific references, and if verbatim statements are included, through quotation marks or other accepted citation practices.
-By placing his/her name on a scholarly product, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.
+By placing their name on a scholarly product, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.
 Plagiarism would thus include representing as one’s own any academic exercise (e.g., written work, computer program, sculpture, etc.) prepared totally or in part by another.
 An individual will avoid being charged with plagiarism if there is an acknowledgment of indebtedness whenever one:

 1. quotes another person’s actual words;